-- ≦ The district will charge for the entire repair or replacement cost of the Chromebook and/or power adapters or protective cases if damage or loss occurs due to the student's, parent's/guardian's, or other third party's intentional acts or as the result of their negligence in handling the device.
-See current fee schedule. - ≤ Students are responsible for any losses or damages resulting from attempts to harm or destroy data of another person as outlined in the Acceptable Use Policy. - In case of theft, vandalism or other criminal acts, whether at school or off campus, a police report MUST be filed with the local police department and a copy submitted to district technology director at 1745 West Grand Ave., Haysville, Kansas 67060. - Replacement of a Chromebook at no cost to the student is at the discretion of school administration.
+- The district will charge for the entire repair or replacement cost of the Chromebook and/or power adapters or protective cases if damage or loss occurs due to the student's, parent's/guardian's, or other third party's intentional acts or as the result of their negligence in handling the device.
+See current fee schedule. - Students are responsible for any losses or damages resulting from attempts to harm or destroy data of another person as outlined in the Acceptable Use Policy. - In case of theft, vandalism, or other criminal acts, whether at school or off campus, a police report MUST be filed with the local police department and a copy submitted to district technology director at 1745 West Grand Ave., Haysville, Kansas 67060. - Replacement of a Chromebook at no cost to the student is at the discretion of school administration.

-Using Your Chromebook Managing and Saving Your Digital Work
+Using Your Chromebook

+Managing and Saving Your Digital Work

-- The majority of student work will be stored in Internet/cloud-based applications and can be accessed from any computer with an Internet connection and most mobile Internet devices. - Students should remember to save frequently when working on digital media. - The district is not responsible for the loss of any student work. - Students are encouraged to maintain backups of their important work. - ≤ Students are expected to save/back up their classroom work to their Google Drive.
-Students should save ALL assigned classroom work to their Google Drive. - ≤ Students will not have access to printing systems at school.
+- The majority of student work will be stored in Internet/cloud-based applications and can be accessed from any computer with an Internet connection and most mobile Internet devices. - Files that are stored on the Chromebook's local hard drive are not backed up to the G-Suite. - Students should remember to save frequently when working on digital media. - The district is not responsible for the loss of any student work. - Students are encouraged to maintain backups of their important work. - Students are expected to save/back up their classroom work to their Google Drive.
+Students should save ALL assigned classroom work to their Google Drive. - Students will not have access to printing systems at school.
 All classroom work will be accepted electronically as stated above.

-Privacy of Content Backed Up to Cloud Storage Content students' backup to cloud based storage cannot be guaranteed the same privacy as paper assignments that students turn in to teachers.
-Such content is subject to the policies of Google and/or Microsoft, which may not meet guidelines of Protection of Pupil Rights Amendment (PPRA), Family Educational Rights and Privacy Act (FERPA) and Children's Online Privacy Protection Act (COPPA).
+Privacy of Content Backed Up to Cloud Storage

+Content students backup to cloud based storage cannot be guaranteed the same privacy as paper assignments that students turn in to teachers.
+Such content is subject to the policies of Google and/or Microsoft, which may not meet guidelines of Protection of Pupil Rights Amendment (PPRA), Family Educational Rights and Privacy Act (FERPA), and Children's Online Privacy Protection Act (COPPA).
 By signing the Chromebook use agreement, parents are waiving their rights to the above guidelines for material that is backed up to the cloud.